EstebanGiorgis/DAI_Project_3/README.md

 #### Response

 The response contains a JSON with the following properties :
-- `id` - The unique identifier of the user
+- `id` - The unique identifier of the subject
 - `shortName` - The short form of the subject's name
 - `fullName` - The full name of the subject